[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 First impressions: Though Spanninga looks to focus more on fashion than function, this lamp seems pretty good in visibility while not having annoying point sources of light.
 Sideways visibility doesn't look very good though, though not really worse than others except the Philips Lumiring which is probably the best one in this respect.
 The beam has a fair amount of almost-collimated light, this could be the best visible taillamp available...
 But for places like the Netherlands, with fairly orderly traffic and not so much light pollution, the intensity seems too high, like the brakelamps on a car.
 The 2 separate sections left/right that light up could actually be useful for other traffic to estimate their distance to you...
 After an outdoor test it's clear that that doesn't work because of the too high intensity of the light... but the lamp is very well visible.
 More to come after a the next group test (cycling from more than 100 m to the Lineo and other taillamps).

 Long ago I used a Specialized Flashback on a cross/hybrid bike.
-With a self-made mount as I didn't like the included mount with some clamp that didn't properly tighten the lamp on the seatpost.
+I used a self-made mount from aluminium and glass-fibre as I didn't like the included mount which had a clamp that didn't properly tighten the lamp on the seatpost.
 This works well if the lamp is far enough from your legs so you won't hit it while pedalling, and you must take care not to obstruct the taillamp if you transport stuff on the rear rack.
 Mounting a taillamp behind/underneath the saddle would be better.

 Tested: From 23 Jan.
 2013